JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * Altered beast 3D classics 2-29-2020
   - The 3D is fine
   - There is local Wireless multiplayer!
   - It should have more difficulty options.
-It doesn‚Äôt even have unlimited continues which blows my mind
+It doesn’t even have unlimited continues which blows my mind
   - At least it has save states
   - I wonder if the non Japanese version is different with continues?
   -
 * Sonic 3DS 3D classics 2-29-2020
-  - There‚Äôs a built in level select which I think is wonderful
+  - There’s a built in level select which I think is wonderful
-  - Then there‚Äôs a save and load
+  - Then there’s a save and load
-  - And some great 3D options where it‚Äôs full 3D layers going in or popping out a bit and also an option to be flat but on an old school 3D curved CRT
+  - And some great 3D options where it’s full 3D layers going in or popping out a bit and also an option to be flat but on an old school 3D curved CRT
   - I got through the third stage on just 2 lives including the boss!
-  - 4-11 I got through labyrinth zone on 3 lives but couldn‚Äôt beat the boss.
+  - 4-11 I got through labyrinth zone on 3 lives but couldn’t beat the boss.
 I could only hit him twice.
-I bet there‚Äôs a strategy but so far I don‚Äôt like this boss
+I bet there’s a strategy but so far I don’t like this boss
   - 4-19  I got through whole labyrinth zone on 3 lives in fact lost one and gained one so ended up with 3!
   - 4-20 I got through labyrinth zone Again and then beat star light with 1 remaining
   - Man this game is so damn cool.
 I never owned a genesis as a kid but I thought it was the coolest damn thing It was super high tech making all these amazing 3D (appearing due to parallax) graphics and amazing beautiful sounds.
 I thought the volume on the console was wicked so you could play in private and I thought the curves were out of this world.
 It was so cool.
 This was over before I knew anything about SNES (and before it was released)
   - I rented sonic at least twice (which also meant I had to rent a genesis which I remember being $15 for the weekend)
   - I remember not getting very far and getting pretty frustrated.
 I think if I had really just played it a little bit every day I would have eventually beat it
   - The last time I remember renting it I remember getting to world 2-1 but not getti much further.
-That‚Äôs about as far as I typically got back in the day.
+That’s about as far as I typically got back in the day.
-  - I never figured out how the chaos emeralds worked only once or twice ever got one didn‚Äôt know how to activate the bonus levels (for me it seemed totally random to get the big ring actually I think I thought you had to be moving fast when Th e level ended) I never got any good at the bonus levels and never realized that those emeralds were something worth collecting and I don‚Äôt know if I could have anyway.
-Actually I‚Äôm not sure I ever got entirely though the border surrounding the chaos emeralds
+  - I never figured out how the chaos emeralds worked only once or twice ever got one didn’t know how to activate the bonus levels (for me it seemed totally random to get the big ring actually I think I thought you had to be moving fast when Th e level ended) I never got any good at the bonus levels and never realized that those emeralds were something worth collecting and I don’t know if I could have anyway.
+Actually I’m not sure I ever got entirely though the border surrounding the chaos emeralds
-  - So I didn‚Äôt get many one ups from the bonus stages and in the regular stages I wanted to go really fast and felt like if I‚Äôm playing this game right I‚Äôll be able to speed through each of the levels but I know now that‚Äôs not the case
+  - So I didn’t get many one ups from the bonus stages and in the regular stages I wanted to go really fast and felt like if I’m playing this game right I’ll be able to speed through each of the levels but I know now that’s not the case
-  - That‚Äôs also why level 2-1 puzzled me there‚Äôs no way to go fast
+  - That’s also why level 2-1 puzzled me there’s no way to go fast
   - If I had owned it or had more patience with it I could have beat it because now on 4-20 I got through labyrinth with 4 lives remaining and The next world all three levels and boss with 1 lives remaining
   - I remember that last time I rented it something weird happened in my brain.
 I found a trick in a magazine like start plus a or something when on the title screen and it sent me to a level select!
-Today I have one on my 3DS built into the game but back then I didn‚Äôt know what to think of it.
+Today I have one on my 3DS built into the game but back then I didn’t know what to think of it.
 I tried a few random levels and died quickly and finally I tried the final boss and it was really cool seei Ng the final boss but of course I died quickly several times and had to start over.
 After thAt though ...
 I felt different about the game.
 I felt like I had (inexplicably I know) seen or mastered the whole game or some feeling like that and I had much less desire to play it anymore.
 There were two aspects as far as I could tell: 1.
-Now I could play any part of the game all of the difficulty was removed (even though I hadn‚Äôt beaten all but like 4 it felt that way) and 2.
+Now I could play any part of the game all of the difficulty was removed (even though I hadn’t beaten all but like 4 it felt that way) and 2.
 I felt like I had pretty much beaten or unlocked or experienced all it had to offer.
-It‚Äôs weird in hindsight but that was in my head and I still held it in high esteem but didn‚Äôt want to play it so much anymore.
+It’s weird in hindsight but that was in my head and I still held it in high esteem but didn’t want to play it so much anymore.
-  - In 2003 I played it again on DC or Xbox and remember thinking how stupid the 2nd world was how you couldn‚Äôt go fast at all.
-That‚Äôs kind of how I felt about the game until recently.
+  - In 2003 I played it again on DC or Xbox and remember thinking how stupid the 2nd world was how you couldn’t go fast at all.
+That’s kind of how I felt about the game until recently.
   - Spring zone zone 3 has the best music in the game imho the second part of the music is so catchy and cool and interesting and fun.
-  -  the pinball parts In this game we‚Äôre so bad ass because they were better more fun momentary pinball action (the bouncing and sounds and stuff) than any other game I‚Äôd played outside of an actual pinball machine.
+  -  the pinball parts In this game we’re so bad ass because they were better more fun momentary pinball action (the bouncing and sounds and stuff) than any other game I’d played outside of an actual pinball machine.
 They made it feel super modern to me like a game within a game and I loved thay
   - I remember one of the most stressful things in SMB was the situations where you had to perform the Difficult action perfect there was no way to get around it there was no safety net or backup plan.
   -   In most situations in SMB there was a safety net at least in design because In most situations you can be in control of whether you are large and then if you get Hit you just go small.
-  - For most jumps it would be if You Jump too late you die but if you jump a bit too early that can be ok so you don‚Äôt have to perform perfect ther is wiggle room.
+  - For most jumps it would be if You Jump too late you die but if you jump a bit too early that can be ok so you don’t have to perform perfect ther is wiggle room.
 Or if you undershoot you die but if you overshoot You land safely
-  -   There were some big jumps that didn‚Äôt give you any safety net tho like on I think 8-2 or 4-3 where there‚Äôs a big leap where you have to run over a little gap and then land on a single block and then quickly jump again while still running.
-It‚Äôs pretty easy for me now but bitd that was very difficult and scary because you knew that there was no way to get into that situation and not have to perform perfectly to beat it
+  -   There were some big jumps that didn’t give you any safety net tho like on I think 8-2 or 4-3 where there’s a big leap where you have to run over a little gap and then land on a single block and then quickly jump again while still running.
+It’s pretty easy for me now but bitd that was very difficult and scary because you knew that there was no way to get into that situation and not have to perform perfectly to beat it
   - Well sonic has a lot more situations where you have to perform perfectly to beat them.
 Instant kills and unforgiving jumps and movements.
-You have to make the jump just right and if you don‚Äôt well not only do you have to backtrack but you are often hit or killed and sometimes thrown into lava or knocked back down a cliff
+You have to make the jump just right and if you don’t well not only do you have to backtrack but you are often hit or killed and sometimes thrown into lava or knocked back down a cliff
   - Something I just noticed consciously but I think I knew subconsciously in the past is that in some ways the Mario games are faster.
-No the character doesn‚Äôt actually move faster, but the levels are designed with generally less waiting and more left to right so you can run more than many of the sonic levels where you have to take it real slow and careful
+No the character doesn’t actually move faster, but the levels are designed with generally less waiting and more left to right so you can run more than many of the sonic levels where you have to take it real slow and careful
-  - Sometimes like on 2-2 the checkpoint can be behind you or out of the normal path which I don‚Äôt feel like Mario does to you
+  - Sometimes like on 2-2 the checkpoint can be behind you or out of the normal path which I don’t feel like Mario does to you
-  - Also the bricks in the second world aren‚Äôt as beautiful of a sexy checkerboard they aren‚Äôt as clean or modern as the bricks on the first level
+  - Also the bricks in the second world aren’t as beautiful of a sexy checkerboard they aren’t as clean or modern as the bricks on the first level
-  - As of 4-20 I‚Äôve had this cart for about 4 yrs (since 2016 at the latest) and first played this game in 1990 but right now learning it and getting really good at it level by level with its beautiful sexy Ultra modern in 90s Graphics plus the incredible 3D parallax thay I love so much is one of the funnest and most satisfying gaming experiences of my life.
-I‚Äôm loving it
+  - As of 4-20 I’ve had this cart for about 4 yrs (since 2016 at the latest) and first played this game in 1990 but right now learning it and getting really good at it level by level with its beautiful sexy Ultra modern in 90s Graphics plus the incredible 3D parallax thay I love so much is one of the funnest and most satisfying gaming experiences of my life.
+I’m loving it
   - Update 6/2/2020 I got this working in Emulation and gods is it amazing!
 It pulls me into the green hill zone like I've never been able to be there with so much depth and I can see every pixel huge and its like Sonic is the size of a dog which is so damn cool.
 I made it so deep it gave me a bit of motion sickness haha.
 I love it.
 Update 6/14 have to have new 3DS emulation on and no graphical filters or anything.
 The sound isnt absolutely perfect frankly just almost imperceptibly skippy.  citra nightly 1554
 * New Super Mario 2
   - I love this!
-  - One thing I don‚Äôt love is how it blurs when the 3D is deeper.
-I understand why they did that and it‚Äôs a cool enough feature but I wish you could just turn it off.
-I like to be able to focus on whatever i want at any depth and this doesn‚Äôt let me.
-Yeah it‚Äôs more realistic but it‚Äôs less interesting to my eyes and brain and heart
+  - One thing I don’t love is how it blurs when the 3D is deeper.
+I understand why they did that and it’s a cool enough feature but I wish you could just turn it off.
+I like to be able to focus on whatever i want at any depth and this doesn’t let me.
+Yeah it’s more realistic but it’s less interesting to my eyes and brain and heart
-  - I don‚Äôt love how you have to beat a castle to save
+  - I don’t love how you have to beat a castle to save
   - They give you lots of one up opportunities at least
   - 1-4 has some cool ways to get one ups
-  - 2-4 there‚Äôs a pipe where you goomba jump for unlimited
+  - 2-4 there’s a pipe where you goomba jump for unlimited
   - 2-midcastle great place for leaves
 * Kid Icarus Uprising 3D
   - Wow here are some of the reasons why this is one of the best games ever made